 Foy, M.T.
 (2014) Tom Clarke: The True Leader of the Easter Rising.
 Dublin, Ireland: The History Press Ireland.

 Hannigan, D. (2010) Terence MacSwiney: The Hunger Strike that rocked an Empire.
 Dublin, Ireland: O’Brien Press.

 Hutchins, P. (1950) James Joyce’s Dublin.
 London, United Kingdom: The Grey Walls Press.

 Igoe, V. (2006) James Joyce’s Dublin Houses and Nora Barnacle’s Galway.
 Dublin, Ireland: Lilliput Press.

-Joyce, J. (1992) Selected Letters of James Joyce.
+Joyce, J. (1966) Letters of James Joyce Volume Two.
 Edited by Richard Ellmann.
-London, England: Faber & Faber.
+London, England: Faber and Faber.

 Joyce, J. (2007) A Portrait of the Artist as a Young Man, Authoritative Text, Backgrounds and Contexts Criticism.
 Edited by John Paul Riquelme, Hans Walter Gabler, and Walter Hettche.
 New York, United States: Norton, W. W. & Company.

 Joyce, S. (1994) The Complete Dublin Diary of Stanislaus Joyce.
 Edited by George H. Healey.
 Dublin, Ireland: Anna Livia Press.